 Here is the corresponding tablature, which covers the entire box, ascending and descending.

-The 5th and last E minor pentatonic box is based off the A Major open chord shape, as illustrated in the following diagram:
+The 5th and last E minor pentatonic box is based on the A Major open chord shape, as illustrated in the following diagram:

 When playing in the key of E minor, this box is located between the 9th and 12th frets.